ishtiaque-ahammad/ShotMAP/README.md

 **Assembly:** Assembles cleaned reads into contigs using megahit.

-**Metagenome-Assembled Genome (MAG) Assembly:** Identifies and assembles potential individual organism genomes (MAGs) from the assembled contigs using metabat2.
+**Metagenome-Assembled Genome (MAG) Assembly:** Identifies and assembles potential Metagenome-assembled genomes (MAGs) from the assembled contigs using metabat2.

 **MAG Quality Analysis:** Assesses the quality and completeness of assembled MAGs using checkm.